LCOGT/neoexchange/README.md

 Setup
 -----

-Construct a Python Virtual Enviroment (virtualenv) by executing:
+Construct a Python Virtual Environment (virtualenv) by executing:

 `virtualenv <path to virtualenv>`
 `source <path to virtualenv>/bin/activate # for bash-shells`